SirajuddinShaik/StockTrader/README.md

 ## Overview

 StockTrader leverages deep reinforcement learning to predict stock market actions such as buying, selling, or holding stocks.
 The project uses the DDPG algorithm to train an actor-critic model that makes decisions based on historical stock data.
 The app is developed using Flask and predicts stock actions every 4 hours.
+The model is capable of predicting multiple buy and sell actions simultaneously.

 ## Pipeline Details